 We mentioned before how the ‘heavy’ status of the early Mycenaean spearmen came from their sturdy shields and weapons, as opposed to hefty armor systems (that were mostly eschewed in favor of light clothing).
-But while the shield could cover most part of the body, the head was still exposed to blows in a melee situation.
+But while the shield could cover most parts of the body, the head was still exposed to blows in a melee situation.
 This is where an Aegean invention came to the fore, in the form of the special boar tusk helmet.

 Special care was taken to alternate the curves of these shaped tusks in the concurrent rows, while the crown was embellished with a plume or a knob.
-Some of the specimens possibly even had extending cheek guards, thus accounting for a formidable head defense.
+Some of the specimens possibly even had cheek guard extensions, thus accounting for a formidable head defense.

 Interestingly enough, Homer makes a full description of such boar tusk helmet types and their prevalence in the Trojan War.
 He also goes on to explain how the ‘Greeks’ (or Mycenaeans) acquired these tusks due to their penchant for hunting.
 In any case, from the historical perspective, like many things Mycenaean, such helmet types were probably inspired by the advanced Bronze Age Minoans.

 Till now we had talked about how the ‘backbone’ of the Mycenaean armies comprised the heavy spearmen.
-But such tight formations were not always effective, especially when dealing on uneven terrain or when fighting a more mobile enemy.
+But such tight formations were not always effective, especially when dealing with uneven terrain or when fighting a more mobile enemy.
 Thus came the requirement of lightly-armed skirmishers who were tasked with screening the main body of the army.

 However, as Grguric mentioned, the Mycenaeans also developed another body of dedicated light infantry troops, and they were the sword bearers.
 Tactically filling the gap between the heavy troops and the very light skirmishers (who were not expected to fight in melee situations), these dedicated swordsmen usually operated in loose formations, and often engaged enemy troops over undulating terrains and obtrusive fortifications.

 Quite intriguingly, one particular cylindrical seal depicts one such swordsman who is about to deal a killing blow to his reclining opponent (a heavy infantryman with a figure-eight shield).
-Now historically in the ancient times, the lighter the troop was, the more economically constrained he was supposed to be – with individual property deciding the type of armament a soldier could afford (except in rare occurrences).
+Now historically in ancient times, the lighter the troop was, the more economically constrained he was supposed to be – with individual property deciding the type of armament a soldier could afford (except in rare occurrences).
 But in the case of this depiction, the swordsman is portrayed as the ‘superior’ warrior in his nigh heroic pose defeating an opponent.

 Some other Mycenaean depictions also follow a similar pattern of representing these troops in a better light.
-This scope alludes to the credible hypothesis that the ‘light’ swordsmen probably enjoyed higher status than that of the regular heavy infantry, and as such, they were often referred to as the promachoi (or ‘champions’).
+This scope alludes to the credible hypothesis that the ‘light’ swordsmen probably enjoyed a higher status than that of the regular heavy infantry, and as such, they were often referred to as the promachoi (or ‘champions’).

-8) The heavy Aegean Chariots and psychological warfare –
+The Heavy Aegean Chariots and Psychological Warfare

-This translated to use of robust four-spoke wheels and draught pole reinforcements with cross-bracing.
+This translated to the use of robust four-spoke wheels and draught pole reinforcements with cross-bracing.
 Consequently, there were few types of chariot designs, but most of them were drawn by two horses – which was a far cry from the larger Assyrian battle chariots used during their hey-day.

 Although in reality that was improbable, since handling weapons and guiding a robust wheel-drawn craft through a battlefield would have been very difficult).
 Historians have additionally drawn hypothesis on how such chariots could have also carried spearmen – who might have flung their spears or used them as lances like medieval knights.

 The tactical scope still raises the question – how exactly were the chariots effectively used in an actual battlefield scenario?
-Due to lack of any direct evidence and relatively lesser number of chariots fielded by the Mycenaean army (because of the rough terrains of Greece), one of the possibilities hint at how the chariots were employed as super-heavy shock weapons.
+Due to the lack of any direct evidence and relatively lesser number of chariots fielded by the Mycenaean army (because of the rough terrains of Greece), one of the possibilities hints at how the chariots were employed as super-heavy shock weapons.